The Rules for Riding the Bus:

 - Guide/service animals are permitted aboard the bus.

-- Everyone must be behind the white line before the bus can leave its stop.
+- Everyone must be behind the yellow line before the bus can leave its stop.

 - Please do not lean against the bus doors.

 - Aisles must be kept clear of strollers, carts, packages, etc.